MariiaKrestenko/MariiaKrestenko/README.md

 # Hi, I’m Mariia – Curious About Data, Machine Learning & How Things Really Work 🤖📊

-Hi 👋 I’m a Data & ML enthusiast who is passionate about bringing data, technology and people together to solve problems and support better decisions.
+👋 I’m a Data & ML enthusiast who is passionate about bringing data, technology and people together to solve problems and support better decisions.

 I’m drawn to data science because real-world data reflects how things actually are.